StephenFang/Scalable-Data-Analytics/README.md

 Try values of _k_ from 2 to 30 in increments of 2.
 To speed up these experiments set the convergence `epsilon` threshold for `k_means` to 0.001.

-After determining this value, you can finally visualize campaign contributions to different candidates as geographical clusters.
+After determining this value, we can finally visualize campaign contributions to different candidates as geographical clusters.
 Congratulations on finishing the last project in this course!